-Feeling inferior or superior to others is not only unrealistic; it is also harmful to you.
-While it is certainly true that others may be better than you at some things, and that you may be better than others at some things, the opposite is also true.
-Excusing yourself because you have nothing to offer, or others because they have nothing to offer you, is simply unrealistic.
-Try concentrating on the things you value about yourself, or the things you admire about others: it may give you the confidence and motivation that you need to finally speak.
+While feeling inferior is a common experience it is also harmful to you.
+While it is certainly true that others may be better than you at some things, the truth is that everyone has strengths and weaknesses, and even if you are inexperienced or lack self-confidence, you do have something worthwhile to contribute.
+Try concentrating on the things you value about yourself, or the things you admire about others and it may give you the confidence and motivation that you need to finally speak.

 Fear of Being Judged

-However, it is important to also consider the fact that other people can surprise you, and completely alter the way you think of them, simply by saying something you wouldn't have expected from them, suddenly making them seem smarter, friendlier, or more relatable.
+However, it is important to also consider the fact that other people can surprise you and completely alter the way you think of them simply by saying something you wouldn't have expected from them, suddenly making them seem smarter, friendlier, or more relatable.
 If you don't allow yourself to build on the impressions you make with people by shutting up the instant you feel that you have been judged, whatever negative judgment has been made will unquestionably remain unchanged.
 Furthermore, it is important to remember that we are often our own worst critics.
 The judgement you pass on yourself is likely worse than any judgements others may make.

-On the other hand, by realizing that the more you say, the more chances you will have to impress others and be judged favorably by them, you will be able to conquer your fears of being judged and find yourself being seen not as you fear you'll be seen (i.e., mistakenly and negatively), but as you truly are.
+Also, the more you say, the more chances you will have to impress others and be judged favorably by them.
+You will be able to conquer your fears of being judged and find yourself being seen not as you fear (in a negative light), but rather as you truly are.

 Changing your behavior can be scary, especially when you are used to acting and responding one way and haven't had any practice doing anything else.
-Resigning yourself to the idea of being a beginner is the only way to change your social comfort level for the better.
-It may take time, and it may not always be fun, but in reality, you are already a person capable of talking comfortably in a social setting: a person with thoughts and opinions and vocal chords.
-You don't have to try to be that: you already are, naturally.
+Changing your thinking and social behavior may take time, and it may not always be fun, but in reality, you are already a person capable of talking comfortably in a social setting: a person with thoughts and opinions and vocal chords.
+You don't have to try to be that: you already are.

-When practicing putting those thoughts and opinions out into the world, notice how your bravery in doing so inspires other people to do the same, and find strength in realizing that everybody needs a little help being brave enough to say what's really on their mind.
+When practicing putting your thoughts and opinions out into the world, notice how your bravery in doing so inspires other people to do the same.
+Find strength in realizing that everybody needs a little help being brave enough to say what's really on their mind.
 And acknowledge that your thoughts and opinions have value, contributing not just to the conversation but to the social interactions with those around you.

 Here are some tips that can help you overcome your fear of talking:

 - Start Strong If you go to an event and you're determined to talk, start talking from the outset.
 Don't wait for that opportune moment.
-People get into habits, and if you start talking immediately you'll often find it becomes much easier over time.
+People easily fall into habits, and if you start talking immediately you'll often find it becomes much easier over time.

 - Get a Supportive Friend Studies have shown that those that feel loved and supported by close friends are much more confident when speaking in public.
 They don't worry as much about being judged because they know that the other person with them will always be proud of them.
 Find that supportive friend and you'll have an easier time adjusting.

-- Ease Into It Many people find it easy to speak to a friend, and it gets harder and harder to talk in groups.
+- Ease Into It Many people find it easy to speak to a friend, and it is harder to talk in groups.
 Once you have that friend, work with them to add more and more people around you over time until you get more confident.
-For example, start with one friend, then add another friend, then have them add another stranger and so on.
-Spend each time with that small group, growing it until you get used to talking.
+For example, start with one friend, then add another friend, then have them add a stranger and so on.
+Spend time talking in a small group, growing it until you get used to talking.